-“It will take action by Congress and the President to change that,” say members of a state-wide alliance of environmental groups, watershed associations, conservancies, and conservation districts that have joined a nation-wide campaign to speed up efforts to reclaim old abandoned mine land and thousands of miles of streams impacted by abandoned mine drainage, more commonly known as AMD.
+“It will take action by Congress and the President to change that,” said members of a statewide alliance of environmental groups, watershed associations, conservancies, and conservation districts that have joined a nationwide campaign to speed up efforts to reclaim old abandoned mine land and thousands of miles of streams impacted by abandoned mine drainage, more commonly known as AMD.

 “…and it did.”
 In December 2006, as one of the 109th Congress’ final acts before adjourning, the House and Senate passed legislation extending and revamping a federal law that mandates a reclamation fee on each ton of coal produced in the country.
 The fee collection will sunset again in 2020, but that doesn’t mean that AML Reclamation will be complete.
 Here are some interesting infographics that were made as we are 2/3 or the way through the 15 year reauthorization.
 They make a good case to show that reauthorization will be needed in 2020.

-- Reclamation efforts in the coalfields across the country depend on this coal tax.
-This tax is justified because for decades they paid nothing back to the communities and lands that they scarred.
-Mining operations only last for so many years, but the hazardous effect it has on the land and water continue for decades afterwards, causing health and safety issues for those who live near former mines.
-Millions of Americans still live less than a mile from a dangerous abandoned mine site.
+- Reclamation efforts in the coalfields across the country depend on this coal fee.
+This fee is justified because for three centuries coal companies paid nothing back to the communities and lands that they scarred.
+Mining operations only last for so many years, but the hazardous effect it has on the land and water continue for centuries afterwards, causing health and safety issues for those who live near former mines.
+In 2016, 5.5 Million Americans still live less than a mile from a dangerous abandoned mine site.
 By 2022, Pennsylvania will expect to see approximately $1.4 billion in funding to help reclaim an estimated $15 billion problem.

 AML Trust Fund Resources